Is there a Golden Parachute in Sannikov's principal-agent problem?: Abstract

 \section{Abstract}

-{ This paper provides a complete review of the continuous--time optimal contracting problem introduced by \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, in the extended context allowing for possibly different discount rates of both parties.
+{ This paper provides a complete review of the continuous-time optimal contracting problem introduced by \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, in the extended context allowing for possibly different discount rates for both parties.
 The agent's problem is to seek for optimal effort, given the compensation scheme proposed by the principal over a random horizon.
-Then, given the optimal agent's response, the principal determines the best compensation scheme in terms of running payment, retirement, and lump--sum payment at retirement.
+Then, given the optimal agent's response, the principal determines the best compensation scheme in terms of running payment, retirement, and lump-sum payment at retirement.

 A Golden Parachute is a situation where the agent ceases any effort at some positive stopping time, and receives a payment afterwards, possibly under the form of a lump sum payment, or of a continuous stream of payments.
 We show that a Golden Parachute only exists in certain specific circumstances.
 This is in contrast with the results claimed by \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, where the only requirement is a positive agent's marginal cost of effort at zero.
 Namely, we show that there is no Golden Parachute if this parameter is too large.
 Similarly, in the context of a concave marginal utility, there is no Golden Parachute if the agent's utility function has a too negative curvature at zero.